Questions to Ask About Audience-Based TV Planning

 Q: What is the difference between audience-based planning and Addressable?

-A: Addressable is a 1:1 advertising solution that enables brands to tailor their messaging to individual members of a given target audience.
+A: Addressable TV advertising is a 1:1 advertising solution that enables brands to tailor their messaging to individual members of a given target audience.
 In other words, brands can show one ad to one household within the addressable universe, and simultaneously show a completely different ad to the household next door.
 The addressable universe, however, is relatively small compared to the scale of national, linear television.
 Addressable inventory is also more expensive.
 Audience-based planning allows brands to harness the massive scale of television to find more viewers who resemble those in their target audience.
 Ultimately, this expands their reach of likely purchasers and increases the likelihood of better business outcomes.

 Q: Does Simulmedia have a perspective on the value of context vs simply reaching your defined audience at a lower cost?
 How much does context of the impression move the needle?